 Our western diet is often high in fats and carbs but lacking in other important nutritional elements.
 Children and adults need these vitamins and nutrients to live long healthy lives with healthy strong teeth.
 Please, make sure you are getting enough calcium, vitamin D, vitamin C, vitamin A, and phosphorous.
 To help with that, you can get

 Nature’s Bounty supplements from Amazon.
-Check with your doctor first, obviously.
+Check with your doctor first, obviously, and only use this or other supplements as directed.

 Homemade remedies to remove stains from teeth.